itmilos/bubble-burst/README.md

 # Bubble Burst

-A game where users move around the screen and shoot at moving targets
+A game where users move around the screen to shoot at floating targets

-Implemented using Javascript, Canvas
+Implemented with Javascript and Canvas

 Commands registered through keystrokes using Keymaster.js